dataluscorp/browser/js/src/doc/Debugger/Debugger-API.md

   using `Debugger` to observe it must run in the same thread.
 Cross-thread, cross-process, and cross-device tools must use `Debugger` to observe the debuggee from within the same thread, and then handle any needed communication themselves.
-(Firefox's builtin tools have a [protocol][protocol] defined for this purpose.)
+(Datalus's builtin tools have a [protocol][protocol] defined for this purpose.)

 In Gecko, the `Debugger` API is available to chrome code only.
 By design,